interledger/testnet/.github/contributing.md

 - `package:backend` prefix denotes issues that are partaining to the backend package (Express).
 - `priority:` prefix denotes pirority of issues.

+Some labels will be automatically assigned to Issues/PRs.

 ### Code quality

 All the code quality tools used in the project are installed and configured at the root.